Communities where older people flourish

-Putting people at the heart of what we do is in our DNA.
-From the early days of the charity in the 1920s to the present day, the lives of older people has always been what matters most to us.
-We’re passionate about building relationships that make people feel valued and important.
-It’s this approach that has led to us being nationally and internationally recognised as experts in our field.
+Putting older people at the heart of what we do is in our DNA.
+From the early days of the charity in the 1920s to the present day, we have been committed to communities where older people flourish.

 We’re proud of the positive effect we have on the lives of older people.
 We think that the way we’ve done this has been by living the values that are closest to our hearts.They reflect who we are, how we do things, and what we want to be.
 We plan our care and support around them and use them to set our objectives based so they’re in our hearts and minds every day.